Why you should consider putting your house into a trust

 Get Started

 Probate can be a lengthy process.
-Simpler estates might be completed in just a few months, but large estates or complex situations might have a probate process that lasts as long as a year or more.
-If your will is contested, it can last even longer.
-It can also be expensive when you factor in various court fees, legal expenses and administrative costs.
+Simpler estates might be completed in just a few months.
+Large estates or complex situations might have a probate process that lasts as long as a year or more.
+And as mentioned, the process can vary by state.

-If you’re weighing whether to put your house in a trust, make sure to consider how the process will affect your ability to alter your current mortgage.
-It can be difficult to change your mortgage terms by refinancing after you’ve put your home in a trust.
-If you might benefit from a loan refinance, consider applying and seeing what options are available before you begin the legal process of putting your home in a trust.
+If you’re weighing whether to put your house in a trust, make sure to consider how the process will affect your ability to make changes to your current mortgage.
+After you've put your home in a trust, it can be tough to change your mortgage terms by refinancing.

 Take the first step toward the right mortgage.